shorvat/php-playground-on-aws/README.md

 - How to build a binary to run it against AWS Lambda environment
 - How to call a AWS Lambda function from JavaScript AWS SDK

-To make at least some value out of this, we will set-up a basic local web-based PHP editor and a AWS Lambda PHP backend to execute the code we will enter into web-based editor.
+To make at least some value out of this, we will set-up a basic local web-based PHP editor and a AWS Lambda PHP backend to execute the code we will enter into the web-based editor.
 Basically, we will set-up a private PHP playground environment.

 PHP8 is about to be released in few (4 or 5) months and it will support JIT.